 Our MPH curriculum will provide a comprehensive understanding of public health philosophy, as well as the practical knowledge and skills needed to address current and emerging public health problems.
-You'll complete 47 to 48 credits including coursework, a field training experience, and a culminating project.
+You will complete 46 credits including coursework, a field training experience, and a culminating project.

 Contact the concentration director, Xuefeng Ren, MD, PhD, at email@example.com.